top of page

 If you suspect you or your loved one may be suffering from an OMD, contact me today for a free 30 minute online consultation.

-Practice limited to Orofacial Myofunctional Therapy for adults and children over age 7.
+Practice limited to Orofacial Myofunctional Therapy.

 100% virtual therapy available.